Success Stories for Industrial Disease

 Repetitive strain injury for industrial machinist

 Our client made large industrial bags for storage of sand and similar bulky materials.
-She had to make repeated unergonomic movements of her left arm and shoulder, which aggravated and accelerated an underlying medical condition by 2 years.
+She had to make repeated unergonomic movements of her left arm and shoulder, which aggravated and accelerated an underlying medical condition by two years.
 Compensation was agreed at £13,000.

 Roadworkers claim for vibration white finger